 The most important thing to do if you get into debt is not to panic and to seek advice and assistance as soon as possible.
-Although it is tempting to bury your head in the sand and hope the problems will go away, seeking help from an experienced money adviser is the first step towards taking control of your finances.
-Below is a short summary of different options that might be available to you, for more details on any of these options, please contact your nearest advice centre.
+Although it is tempting to bury your head in the sand and hope the problems will go away, letting creditors know that you are having difficulties is the first step towards taking control of your finances.